 Improved mood

 While alcohol can initially help us feel better, the aftermath of drinking brings more negative emotions.
-Carruthers explains that drinking temporarily depresses the amygdala, which is the part of the brain that controls the fight-or-flight response.
+Westfall explains that drinking temporarily depresses the amygdala, which is the part of the brain that controls the fight-or-flight response.

-“However, afterward, the adrenal glands release the stress hormone cortisol, and blood pressure increases.
-Over an extended period, this can lead to anxiety or depression,” she says.
-“When we stop drinking, cortisol levels can be more regulated, which can help stabilize mood.”
+“But eventually, the adrenal glands release the stress hormone cortisol, raising blood pressure," he says.
+"Over an extended period, this can produce anxiety or depression.
+When we stop drinking, our cortisol levels can be more regulated, which can help stabilize mood.”

 6